IMO 2020 - Sulphur Changes To Shipping Fuels

-Sulphur & Potential Fuel Quality Issues from IMO 2020
+Shipping Fuel Quality Issues From IMO 2020 Changes

 There are various issues concerning Sulphur reduction in fuels:

-- Sulphur inhibits microbial growth in fuel.
+1. Sulphur inhibits microbial growth in fuel.
 The less Sulphur present, the more likely growth to be seen in coming years.
 This leads to filter blockages (leading to fuel starvation & engine shutdown), fuel pump failure, tank & line corrosion.
-A biocide, such as Kathon™ FP 1.5 will alleviate this issue.

 For more information please get in touch with Fuelcare.